kstenerud/concise-encoding/cbe-specification.md

 Object Encoding
 ---------------

+Object encoding in CBE follows these principles:

- * All objects are composed of a 1 or 2-byte type code and a possible payload.
+ * All objects are composed of a 1 or 2-byte [type code](#type-code) and a possible payload.
  * All objects end on an 8-bit boundary.
  * All variable-length discrete types begin with length fields.
  * All containers and arrays can be built incrementally (you don't need to know their final size before you start encoding their contents).